 This course will introduce students to the fundamental theory and practice of cinematography and lighting for film and video.
 We will examine the technical and the aesthetic aspects of cinematography and learn how to apply this knowledge to practical cinematographic choices.
-Prerequisite: MC 302 or MCG 562.
+Prerequisite: MC 302.
 Fee.

-This course will serve as an introduction to directing for film.
+An introduction for directing for film.
 We will cover all the things it takes to direct short or feature-length film such as developing a visual language, understanding subtext, learning to direct actors, and executing the theme of your film through directing choices.
 Each student will be responsible for directing one project that will be submitted to the Highbridge Film Festival or other festival approved by your graduate advisor.
 In addition, we will be doing in-class workshops that cover actor coaching, creating shot lists and storyboards, and re-writing.
-Prerequisite: MC 302 or MC 562.
+Prerequisite: MC 302.
 Fee.

 MCG 512 Film Production (3)

 Students work collaboratively to shoot, direct and edit a narrative short or feature digital film production.
 This is an intense, hands-on course that requires each student to fulfill one of the key roles in the film production process.
 Fee.

 An in-depth review of capturing the sound of sports competition.
 This class will study current audio techniques in stereo and surround sound for television as well as discuss the emerging audio technologies.
 Students will explore how the story is enhanced by quality audio (online only).

 MCG 520 Design for Film, Television and Theatre (3)